 When the thermostat signals the air-conditioning system to lower air temperature, a whole sequence of events begins.

-The air-handling unit kicks on, drawing room air in from various parts of the house through return-air ducts.
-This air is then pulled through a filter, where airborne particles such as dust and lint are removed—in fact, sophisticated filters may remove microscopic pollutants as well.
-Then the air is routed to air-supply ductwork that carries it back to the rooms.
+First, the air-handling unit kicks on, drawing room air in from various parts of the house through return-air ducts.
+This air is pulled through one or more filters, where airborne particles such as dust and lint are removed—in fact, sophisticated filters may remove microscopic pollutants as well.
+Then the air is routed to air-supply ductwork through which the blower pushes it back to the rooms.

-Refrigerant circulates through copper tubing that runs between these components.
-This refrigerant receives and releases heat as it raises and lowers in temperature, changing from liquid to gas back to liquid.
+Refrigerant circulates through copper tubing that runs between the evaporator and the condenser.
+This refrigerant receives and releases heat as it raises and lowers in temperature, changing from liquid to gas and then back to liquid.
 The refrigerant is especially cold when it begins to circulate through the indoor coil.

 As the air handler pushes warm air across the coil, the refrigerant absorbs so much heat from the air that it turns into vapor.
-As a vapor, it travels to a compressor that pressurizes it and moves it through the outdoor coil, which jettisons the heat.
-A fan also helps to dissipate the heat.
+As a vapor, it travels to the outdoor compressor, which pressurizes it and moves it through the outdoor coil.
+There it jettisons the heat through coils or thin metal “fins.”
+A fan in the compressor also helps to dissipate the heat.
 The refrigerant then passes through an expansion device that converts it to a low-pressure, low-temperature liquid, which returns to the indoor coil.
 And so the cycle goes.

 The following video gives you a clear idea of how the components of a central air conditioner work to cool down your house.

 If your air conditioner is not working properly, please see Central Air Conditioner Troubleshooting & Repair.

 Or, you can call our service partner, HomeAdvisor.
 Their FREE service will help you find a qualified local AC professional.